Denham Hitchcock: Career

-Hitchcock started his media career as a junior researcher at Channel 7’s program, Today Tonight, in 1994. soon after, he progressed at Channel 7, where he worked as a researcher and producer on Today Tonight and then The Times.
-Hitchcock went on to become a producer and part-time news reporter for the Early Morning News, 6pm news, and later an executive Producer for the 11am news program.
+Hitchcock started his media career as a junior researcher for Channel 7’s current affairs program, Today Tonight, in 1994.
+Soon after, he was elevated to the position of researcher/producer on Today Tonight and then The Times.

+Hitchcock went on to become a producer and part-time news reporter for the Seven Early Morning News, the 6 pm Seven News bulletin, and later an executive producer for the 11AM program.

-In 2010, Hitchcock was awarded the coveted position of U.S. Correspondent for the Nine Network.
+In 2010 Hitchcock was awarded the coveted position of US correspondent for the Nine Network.

-In 2011, he provided 24-hour coverage on the death of Osama bin Laden.
+In 2011 he provided 24-hour coverage on the death of Osama bin Laden.
 He covered the Typhoon Haiyan for the channel by hiring a private plane to fly into the devastated area.
 He was sent to Vatican City for the 2013 papal conclave, and was reporting live on the streets in New York during the Hurricane Sandy in 2012.
 Hitchcock has covered a series of mass shootings in the United States including the Sandy Hook Elementary School shooting where 25 people were killed.

 In 2014 Hitchcock left the Nine Network and returned to Australia to work for Channel Seven’s program, Sunday Night.

-In 2017, he went to Mexico to confront a plastic surgeon, whose negligence led to the death of several patients including an Australian woman.
-The same year, he flew to Colombia to report on the controversial arrest and imprisonment of an Australian woman by the name of Cassandra Sainsbury, accused of being a cocaine drug mule.
+In 2017 he went to Mexico to confront a plastic surgeon whose negligence led to the death of several patients including an Australian woman.
+The same year, he flew to Colombia to report on the controversial arrest and imprisonment of Australian woman Cassandra Sainsbury, accused of being a cocaine drug mule.